-If you ask a Turk living away from Turkey to name 5 foods items he or she misses the most, chances one of them will be simit.
-M. would also add cheese and tea to go with it.
+If you ask a Turk living away from Turkey to name 5 foods he or she misses the most, chances are one of them will be simit.
+Some will also add cheese and black tea to go with it.

 Turkish Sesame Rings (Simit)

 Adapted from “Classical Turkish Cooking,” by Ayla Algar

 Note: The original recipe calls for baking the simit on heated tiles, but I adjusted it to use regular baking sheets as I don’t own tiles.